Generic Name and Formulations:

 Indications for ELESTRIN:

 Prime pump before 1st use.
 Use lowest effective dose.
-Initially: Apply 1 pump (0.87g) daily to clean, dry, unbroken skin of upper arm.
-Reevaluate periodically.
+Initially: apply 1 pump (0.87g) once daily to clean, dry, unbroken skin of upper arm.

 Pump (35g)—1, 2